wimrijnders/V3DLib/Doc/FAQ.md

 I examined further combinations as well with multiple QPU's:

-![VPM vs TMU multi-QPU](./images/vpm_tmu_compare_multi_qpu.png) *Various execution combinations for kernel Rot3D*
+![VPM vs TMU multi-QPU](./images/vpm_tmu_compare_multi_qpu.png)

+*Various execution combinations for kernel Rot3D*

 To be honest, I was expecting more of a difference here between VPM and TMU.
-I was expected TMU to be vastly better here.
+I expected TMU to be vastly better here.

 Of special note is that with kernels not optimized for multi-QPU usage, performance actually gets worse if more QPUs are added.